Travis Mills: 2013–2015: SummerFest and All I Wanna Do

 In 2013, Mills announced that the release date for his second major-label album has been slated for the second quarter of 2013.
 It was reported that Mills was working on his second major-label album with artists such as Juicy J, Mike Posner, James Fauntleroy, Travis Barker, Layzie Bone and Skeme, with the production by Mills himself, alongside several other record producers such as Kane Beatz, 1500 or Nothin', Malay and Boi-1da, among others.
 On February 15, 2013, Mills announced that his first single for his second major-label album will be coming soon.
 On March 5, 2013, the audio for his song, called "Loud" was released for digital download.
 The following day, Mills released the music video for "Loud".
 The song was produced by Pop Wansel, and the song contains a sample of "I Know You Got Soul" performed by Eric B. and Rakim.
 He later said that "the hook for the song was one of his favorites out of all the hooks, he has ever written".

 In April 2013, Mills was touring with a fellow American rapper Sammy Adams.
 On June 27, 2013, Mills was featured on Mike Posner's remix to "We Own It (Fast & Furious)", along with Sammy Adams and Niykee Heaton.
 In June 2013, Mills was on tour with We the Kings, and the fellow supporting acts The Ready Set and Breathe Carolina on the 2013's SummerFest.
 The music video for the single, called "All I Wanna Do", was shot and filmed in July 2013.

 On February 18, 2014, Mills announced the release to his third EP, titled All I Wanna Do.
 Starting from February 24 to April 24, 2014, Mills will be headlining on his All I Wanna Do Tour.
 On February 24, 2014, while starting his promotional tour for his third EP, Mills released the audio to its title track "All I Wanna Do".
 The following day, Mills officially released the All I Wanna Do EP, via iTunes.
 The EP features production from Boi-1da and Malay, among others.
 In July 2015, Mills would change his stage name to his artistic name Travis Mills.
 On July 24, 2015, Travis released his new single, titled "Young & Stupid".
-The song features guest verse an fellow American rapper T.I.
+The song features guest verse a fellow American rapper T.I.